 iSchool graduate students have a huge range of interests, and our program offerings are incredibly diverse.
-So it only makes sense that our graduate students embark on some of the most interesting and coveted summer internship out there.
+It only makes sense that our graduate students embark on some of the most interesting and coveted summer internships out there.

 Today, you’ll meet five iSchool graduate students who are starting their summer internships.